Hermann-von-Helmholtz-Energy-Research/LBM-Coding-Tests/ENCIT2024/taylor-green-julia/results.typ

 - Moving some function's unique `local` constants into the global scope, even if they are declared as  `const`s,  and  being  explicitly  typed, access to a function's locals is still faster, even if they have to be re-computed time and again when their defining function  is  repeatedly called.

+Benchmark tests performed with 32-bit-precision floating point numbers, identified as `Float32` on @julia-times-1, showed a very similar pattern as the `Float64` tests (performed with 64-bit-precision floating point numbers), due to very similar relative speeds of the tested codes carried out with higher precision.

+Contrary to expectation, the 32-bit-percision tests did not yield higher `Mlups` than their 64-bit-precision counterparts.
+Conjectures  include
+(i)~modern CPUs would be designed to be more performant for the standard 64-bit width floating point numbers, or (ii)~the effect is  simply  due to memory misallignment penalties overcoming faster 32-bit calculation gains.

+Despite the broken expectation, two things are worth noting: (1)~the speed difference is small, but (2)~the gains in memory usage are abundantly clear in favor of the 32-bit calculations.
+Moreover, based on the overall memory allocation, the 32-bit simulation fits entirely in  the  host's
+L1 cache, while the 64-bit simulation only fits partially.

+Aditionally, a results comparison is needed, as to assess whether the usage of 32-bit  precision  floating  point  number  does  not  noticeably influence the precision of the simulated quantities.